Read This First

 Prompt 4: Is this notion of a decision illegitimately moving a credence independent of evidence relevant to Kierkegaard’s epistemology?

-The central claim is this: The notion of a decision affecting belief or credence independent of evidence is indeed relevant to Søren Kierkegaard’s epistemology, particularly his views on faith and existential choice.
+In plain terms: The notion of a decision affecting belief or credence independent of evidence is indeed relevant to Søren Kierkegaard’s epistemology, particularly his views on faith and existential choice.

 This middle step prepares leaps of faith.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.